-- In 2016, the U.S. accepted approximately 85,000 refugees from all over the world, up from 70,000 in 2015.
+- In FY2016, the US accepted approximately 85,000 refugees from all over the world, up from 70,000 in 2015.
+Ten thousand were Syrian.

-Medical exams are conducted to make sure they carry no communicable diseases and to determine what level of U.S. health care needs they will have.
+Before coming to the US refugees participate in Cultural Orientation.
+Medical exams are conducted to make sure they carry no communicable diseases and to determine what level of US healthcare they will need.

 For more information and statistics on refugee admissions to the United States, visit wrapsnet.org.
 Or go to our Learn More page under Refugee Crisis.